jamesweakley/snoad/README.md

 # snoad (beta)

-A Powershell script which replicates users and groups from Active Directory into Snowflake
+A Powershell script which replicates users and groups from Active Directory into Snowflake.

+This script has not spent much time in production, so it is recommended to use the -WhatIf parameter initially until you are comfortable with how it works.
+The WhatIf parameter will output the SQL script to the console without executing it.

 ## Script Behaviour
 Using an Active Directory Organisational Unit (OU) as a source, the script retrieves all security groups within that OU, along with all users (including those within nested groups).
 For this reason, the script